Requires an LP360 Geospatial Advanced, or a BIT add-on with LP360 Drone license.

 Options Setting Summary

-Figure 2: The Trace Boundary settings dialog
+Figure 2: The Point Group Tracing and Squaring settings dialog

 Table 1: Quick Setting Guide